Blvisse/Pharmtec_Sales/README.md

 # Pharmtec_Sales
 ## Summary
 A Pharmtec company wants to forecast sales in their stores acrros several cities six weeks ahead of time.
-This repo uses the given data to extract the features and use them to help predict store sales accross the stores
+We use a range of models from decsiontrees, deep learning modesl (LSTM) and Facebooks new algorithim Facebook Prophet.
+The project uses the given data to extract the features and use them to help predict store sales accross the stores

 ## Data
 The data will be stored in a dvc repo.
 The data's given features include